Kemetism: Etymology

 The movement's name is based on an endonym of Egypt, Kemet (the conventional vocalization of hieroglyphic notation km.t).
 The word is also sometimes written as Takemet, from the fuller tꜣ km.t.
 In translation from Egyptian, it means "black" (or in longer form "black land"), which is derived from the black colour of the fertile mud brought by the Nile during the annual floods (currently no longer occurring due to the existence of the Aswan Dam).

 Kemetics sometimes refer to the ancient Egyptian deities as the Netjeru, also referred to as the Neteru or the Netjer.
-Kemetics also commonly prefer to refer to the Netjeru with their original ancient Egyptian name: for example, they would refer to Horus as Heru and Anubis as Anpu.
+Kemetics also commonly prefer to refer to the Netjeru with the conventional Egyptological orthography of their original ancient Egyptian name: for example, they would refer to Horus as Heru and Anubis as Anpu.